-Have you ever had a drink or meal garnished with an orchid flower and wondered if you could eat that orchid?
+Have you ever had a drink or meal garnished with an orchid flower and wondered if that orchid was edible?
 I’ve definitely wondered if that orchid flower on the side of my plate or drink was meant to be eaten or if it was just there for decoration.
 As it turns out, orchids are, in fact, edible!

 Edible orchids include the well-known Vanilla orchid.
 Many orchid flowers, including Dendrobium and Epidendrum orchid flowers, are also edible.
 These have a wide variety of uses in cooking, baking and as a garnish.